bgreenlee/SublimeHound/README.md

     // e.g. {"X-Auth":"s3kret"}
     "custom_headers": {},

-    // Set to true to enable double-click handling in search results.
-You will
-    // need to restart Sublime Text for this to take effect.
-    // This defaults to false because Sublime Text currently has only a global
-    // context for mouse events, so enabling this will conflict with any other
-    // plugins that also define a double-click handler "search_results_double_click": false,

     // set to true to enable debug logging
     "debug": false
 }
 ```

+## Notes

+Hound sets up double-click handler for search results.
+The event is forwarded, so it doesn't interfere with the system double-click handler.
+However, since Sublime Text currently has only a global context for mouse events, if will conflict with any other plugins that also define a double-click handler.